What’s the Difference? Weight Loss and Weight Maintenance ExplainedArticle posted in: Nutrition

 Weight gain can sneak up on you.
 A week of carefree behavior can lead to trouble—months of it can certainly undo all you’ve worked so hard to accomplish.
 NWCR members that kept a food journal and weighed themselves regularly were more successful at weight maintenance.
 Just over a third of participants made weighing in a regular practice.
 Those who weighed themselves less often tended to regain more weight.
 Harvard Health suggests consistent weigh-ins allow small weight gains to be detected and therefore immediately addressed.

 4. Ask for Help When You Need It

-On the South Beach Diet, you had weight loss counselors and fellow dieters to go to for support and encouragement.
 You still need a support system post-diet.
 Personal trainers, exercise-class instructors, nutritionists and friends who recently lost weight can keep your motivation going and healthy habits top-of-mind.
 When you feel like you are resorting back to old habits, look for your support system to get back on track with your healthy lifestyle.

 Ready for some good news?
 If you can make it to two years without re-gaining weight, you can be successful for life.
 According to a 2005 study reported in the Journal of Clinical Nutrition, individuals who stayed on track with their weight maintenance for two to five years saw a greater chance of longer-term success.
 Continued adherence to diet and exercise strategies, low levels of depression and disinhibition, and medical triggers for weight loss are also associated.